rwxrob/cmd-yt/README.md

 # YouTube Command Line Utility

-The `yt` utility is a bash script that uses `curl` to do provide commands for the most common tasks involving [YouTube API] relates to video management and live streaming such as retrieving or setting video title, description, and uploads information.
-If nothing more, this script provides a good starting point for understanding how the YouTube API works.
+The `yt` utility is a bash script that uses `curl` to do the most common tasks involving [YouTube API] related to video management and live streaming.
+This includes retrieving or setting video title, description, and upload information.
+If you are just starting out with the YouTube API and bash scripting, this script provides a good starting point for understanding how the YouTube API works.

 [YouTube API]: <https://developers.google.com/youtube/v3/getting-started>